-Running the PoolQ CLI
+Running PoolQ

-You can run the PoolQ CLI from any Windows, Mac, or Linux machine, but it requires some understanding about how to launch programs from the command line on your given operating system.
-If this seems daunting to you, just use the PoolQ GUI.
-There is nothing you can do with the PoolQ CLI that you cannot do with the PoolQ GUI.
+You can run PoolQ from any Windows, Mac, or Linux machine, but it requires some understanding about how to launch programs from the command line on your given operating system.

 - 1. Open a terminal window for your operating system - 2.
-Change directories to the poolq-2.0.0 directory - 3.
+Change directories to the poolq-2.1.3 directory - 3.
 On Windows, run:

 '''

-poolg-cli.bat
+poolq.bat

 '''